Research in genomic selection will result in healthier animals and improved selection of breeding animals.

-Compared to the methods and technology used in breeding today, genomic selection will pave the way for big changes in Danish pig breeding.
+Paving the way Compared to the methods and technology used in breeding today, genomic selection will pave the way for big changes in Danish pig breeding.

 “There is a need to develop better mathematical and statistical models for calculating genomic breeding values.
 We also need to develop breeding plans in which genomic selection is included and which ensure the best use and implementation of the new technology,” said Berg.